emmkimme/node-require-extended/README.md

-# node-require-extended
+# node-require-extended (!!readme still in progress!!)
+In our projects, we have some parts that can be distributed and integrated through npm packages or included and bundled by webpack.
+Supporting webpack would need to use some specific methods which are not implemented or supported by Node.js:
+- require.context
+- require.resolveWeak
+- require.include
+- aliases
+- read an 'xml' from require (ugly implem but it works ;-)

+The idea is add in Node.js these features in order to have the same source code, behaving the same with or without webpack bundl'ification.

 Node.js Implementation in typescript of the 'require.context' webpack function https://webpack.js.org/guides/dependency-management/#requirecontext

-Support as well alias resolution https://webpack.js.org/configuration/resolve/#resolve

-The idea is to have the same source code, behaving the same before and after webpack bundl'ification.
+Node.js support of alias
+https://webpack.js.org/configuration/resolve/#resolve

 # Installation
 ```Batchfile